Sin 34 in 1982 (L to R) Mike Glass, Phil Newman, Julie Lanfeld, &

 shows at The Vex and The Cathay De Grande.

 The band continued to play many shows locally, and even made a couple trips north to San Francisco, one of which was documented in my short film "Sin 34: Trip To San Francisco".
 We played shows in the bay area with Frightwig, Flipper, GBH, Scream, Social Distortion, & Toxic Reasons.
 Fresno and Bakersfield (to play with the Faction and DRI), Santa Barbara (to play with The Misfits), and South-east (Phoenix, to play with JFA and Red Cross).
-This was the extent of touring this band would ever do.
-We were much too young and green to take it any further.
+This was the extent of touring this band would do.

 would prove to be a dark year for the band.
 The scene around us was